JenniferShelton/JenniferShelton.github.io/_episodes/31-bulk-rna-differential-expression.md

 > {: .solution}
 {: .challenge}

-Use this to read into R using the "read.csv" command.
+Use this to read into R using the `read.csv` command.

 Let's read the help message for this command.